Lady Gaga chosen as Billboard's woman of the year

 She played 36 shows on an international tour with crooner Tony Bennett, and this month she released the song and video "Til It Happens to You," which will be featured in a documentary about sexual assault at college campuses.

-Next week she will hit television screens in a leading role on FX's "American Horror Story."Gaga, 29, will be presented with the honor at a Billboard ceremony in New York in December that will be shown live on national television for the first time.
-Last year's honoree was Taylor Swift.
+Next week she will hit television screens in a leading role on FX's "American Horror Story."Gaga, 29, will be presented with the honour at a Billboard ceremony in New York in December that will be shown live on national television for the first time.
+Last year's honouree was Taylor Swift.

 (Reporting By Daina Beth Solomon, editing by Jill Serjeant and Stephen R. Trousdale)